TheOllix/PixelMapIcons/README.md

 |-------|---|---|---|---|---|---|---|
 | Generic Pins | Dungeons | World Structures | Ores | Monsters and Creatures | Plants | Resources | Utilities |

+---

 <details>
 <summary>Screenshots (Click to expand)</summary>

 ![Screenshot Map](https://raw.githubusercontent.com/TheOllix/PixelMapIcons/refs/heads/main/screenshot.jpg)
 </details>

+---

+### License and credits

+The code is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+The artwork (created by [**TheOllix**](https://thunderstore.io/c/valheim/p/TheOllix/)) is distributed under the [Creative Commons Attribution 4.0 International (CC-BY-4.0) license](https://creativecommons.org/licenses/by/4.0/).

+All credits for the original code goes to [KGvalheim](https://thunderstore.io/c/valheim/p/KGvalheim/), thank you for your fantastic mod!

 ### Changelog
 ---

-#### Latest - 1.4.3
+#### Latest - 1.4.5
-    - Added campfire and reworked fire geyser icon to better match the in-game object
-    - To avoid conflicts, Structures now start at 55, your already placed icons should not change
+    - Total number of icons: 70
+    - Added anchor (requested by u/MaximilianPs) icon.
+    - Added Abomination (Swamp).The Abomination icon was hard to figure out because the monster is huge, so I went with its "passive form" aka hollow stump that releases green toxic gases xD
+    - Updated the mod and artwork's license

 <details>
 <summary>Previous changelogs (Click to expand)</summary>

+### 1.4.3
+    - Added campfire and reworked fire geyser icon to better match the in-game object (requested by u/OldGrowler89)
+    - To avoid conflicts, Structures now start at 55, your already placed icons should not change
 ### 1.4.2
     - I messed up again, the 401 & 402 icons were conflicting with EpicLoot
     - Now the Resources start at 403